 11. The guidance focuses only on requirements under the Convention.
 It does not reflect technical or legal factors in the field of nuclear energy that may allow for a lifetime extension of a nuclear power plant to be carried out.
 The Convention is a procedural instrument that, subject to certain conditions being met, requires the Party of origin to notify any Party that it considers may be an affected Party as early as possible, for the purpose of ensuring adequate and effective consultations (art.
 3 (1)).
 Where the Convention applies to the lifetime extension of a nuclear power plant, it requires the Party of origin to take due account of the outcome of the transboundary environmental impact assessment in its final decision.
 The Convention has no other bearing upon the decision of whether or not to extend the lifetime of a nuclear power plant.
 This decision is taken by Parties in accordance with their sovereign rights by applying their respective national legal frameworks, including nuclear safety requirements.

-12. Option 1 [The guidance does not consider technical provisions and requirements that are outside of the scope of the Convention, such as those related to nuclear safety (decision IS/1, para.
-4 (d)).]
-Option 2 [Technical provisions and requirements, such as those related to nuclear safety, are outside of the scope of the Convention (decision IS/1, para.
-4 (d)) and therefore also outside the scope of this guidance.]
-Nevertheless, some parts of the guidance will touch upon nuclear safety issues with a view to providing necessary context.
+12. The guidance does not consider technical provisions and requirements that are outside of the scope of the Convention, such as those related to nuclear safety (decision IS/1, para.
+4 (d)).
+Nevertheless, some parts of the guidance will touch upon such nuclear safety issues with a view to only providing necessary context.

 13. In this respect, it must be noted that terms such as “design life” and “periodic safety review” that are used in the guidance have been defined by international organizations such as the International Atomic Energy Agency (IAEA).
 To ensure consistency, these terms should not be reinterpreted and follow the usual meaning within the given context of the safety standards of IAEA.
 The guidance lists such definitions in a glossary of terms in its annex I.